IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 To run only the unit tests (sufficient for most cases), use `npm run test-unit`.

 ### Integration Tests

+#### Running all Integration Tests
-To run integration tests, copy `test/resources/auth.example.js` to `test/resources/auth.js` and fill in credentials for the service(s) you wish to test.
+To run all of the project's integration tests, you can run `npm run test-integration`.

-Currently this enables integration tests for all services so, unless all credentials are supplied, some tests will fail.
-(This will be improved eventually.)
+Note that in order to run all of an SDK project's integration tests, you'll need to first make sure that the required credentials files (one per service) are present and located in the project's root directory.

-### Running a Single Test
+#### Running a Single Integration Test
-To run only a specific test, pass the file name to `jest`.
-For example:
+To run only a specific test, pass the file name to `jest`, like this example:

 ```
-npm i -g jest
 jest test/integration/example-service.v1.test.js
 ```

+Note: if you do not yet have jest installed locally, you can run `npm i -g jest` to install it.

 See [the jest documentation](https://jestjs.io/docs/en/cli) for all the options you can use to further configure `jest`.

-## Encrypting secrets
-To run integration tests within a Travis build, you'll need to encrypt the file containing the required external configuration properties.
-For details on how to do this, please see [Encrypting Secrets](EncryptingSecrets.md).

 # Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: